 Students intending to complete the BA with a minor in Linguistics must be credited with at least 75 points in Linguistics (not including ARTS 395) which must include at least 45 points at 200-level or above.
 Note: Students who are majoring in English Language (ENLA) may not credit to a Linguistics minor any Linguistics courses co-coded with courses that are credited to the English Language major.

 Management Science

-No new enrolments will be accepted into this major in 2015.
-However students may still enrol in a minor in Management Science.
+This subject will be discontinued in 2017.
+No new enrolments will be accepted into this major or minor.
 Students continuing with a major in Management Science should contact the Programme Coordinator to discuss the availability of courses.